isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2170.md

 ---
-title: 'Packing machine'
+title: 'Milking Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution2170
 ---

-## Packing machine
+## Milking Machine

 ## Overview

 **Description**

-A machine that automates the packing of farm produce with high speed and high degree of precision, may also include labelling and weighing functions.
+A machine that provides an efficient and convenient way of milking livestocks, with minimal stress.

 ## Solution Packages Option(s)